OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 In OData 1.0 and 2.0, it was also represented with a Content-Type of "applicaton/json".
 However, in OData 3.0, "application/json" has been redefined to mean <ref>JSON</ref>.

+## 6.3 Representing a Property in a Response

+In OData 1.0, a property in a response is formatted just like in a request.
+See [Representing a Property in a Request](#representingapropertyinarequest) for details.

+Additionally, any property that is being represented as part of a larger item is represented as in a request.

+The rest of this section applies only to representing a top-level property in OData 2.0 and 3.0.

+A property is represented as in the following example.

+	{
+		"results": {
+			"CustomerName": "the value of the property"
+		}
+	}

+A property is represented as a JSON object with a single name/value pair.
+The name is `results`.
+The value is a JSON object.

+The object contains the representation that would be used for this property in a request.
+See [Representing a Property in a Request](#representingapropertyinarequest) for details.

 ## 6.3 Representing Multiple Entities in a Response ##

 In OData 1.0, a collection of Entities in a response is formatted just like in a request.
 See [Representing Multiple Entities in a Request](#representingmultipleentitiesinarequest) for details.

 The rest of this section applies to OData 2.0 and 3.0 only.

+A collection of entities is represented as in the following example.

+	{
+		"__metadata": { ... },
+		"__count": 37,
+		"results": [
+			{ ... },
+			{ ... },
+			{ ... }
+		],
+		"__next": "/next?$skiptoken=342r89",
+	}

 A collection of Entities MUST be represented as a JSON object.
 This object MUST contain a `results` name/value pair.
 It MAY contain `__count`, `__next`, or `__metadata` name/value pairs.